 3. At last download the macOS Mojave virtual machine image.

-Vmware by default doesn’t allow you to run macOS on it.
+As i said above VMware doesn’t support running macOS out of the box.
 The Unlocker aka patch tool patches VMware with required files and makes it support running macOS.

 2. Extract the “patch tool.rar” file using Winrar.